Sports coaching - host organisation

 Build confident, capable coaches

-Your coaches will learn athlete-centred, inclusive coaching and solidify the foundations of good practice - planning, delivering, reviewing and ensuring safe sessions.
-This lifts the standard of coaching throughout your club.
+Your coaches will learn athlete-centred, inclusive coaching and strengthen the foundations of good practice - planning, delivering, reviewing and ensuring safe sessions.
+This helps lift the standard of coaching throughout your club.

 Improve the experience for your athletes and whānau